Kong/docs.konghq.com/app/gateway-oss/2.5.x/performance-testing-framework.md

 *syntax: combined_result = perf.combine_results(results, …)*

-Calculate multiple results returned by perf.wait_result and return their average and min/max.
+Calculates multiple results returned by `perf.wait_result` and returns their average and min/max.
 Throws error if any.

 [Back to top](#introduction)